Before renovating a house, there are several things that you must consider. One of them is the age of your house.

 2. Inform The Surrounding Neighbors

-Make sure that all of your family member and neighbors aware of a harmful substance removal.
+Make sure that all of your family member and neighbours aware of a harmful substance removal.
 Close the affected area until the whole job is completed including cleanup.
 This will avoid the spreading of harmful substances to unaffected places.

 3. Prepare the Location